 Diving into the rap game head first, popular Brooklyn native rapper, Melvoni quickly gained recognition from his breakout single “Memories” which set the fire ablaze last year with 550K views on YouTube and 980K views to date.

-We recenty hopped on a call with Melvoni as he told us a little more about who tf he is.
+We recently hopped on a call with Melvoni as he told us a little more about who TF he is.

 Read the entire interview below:

 Congrats on the EP, Who TF is Melvoni?
 Brilliant title!
 Was it your idea?

 No but I took part in it – we were all just brainstorming for a title and randomly it came to one of my guys, he was like you need a title to make people say Who the f*** is Melvoni??
 I was like, “What?
 It can’t literally just say that – maybe Who the “t” “f” is Melvoni..”
 That’s it!
 Who TF is Melvoni.